top of page

 Your journey is valid, no matter how it looks.

 Grief doesn’t follow a timeline or a rulebook.
-Some days may feel manageable, others overwhelming.
-You might feel numb, angry, guilty, confused—or all of these at once.
-These reactions aren’t signs that something is wrong with you.
-They are signs that something mattered.
-Remembering that there is no “normal” way to grieve is important.
+Some days may feel manageable, while others can be overwhelming.
+You might feel numb, angry, guilty, confused—or all of these emotions at once.
+These reactions aren’t signs that something is wrong with you; they are signs that something mattered.
+Remembering that there is no “normal” way to grieve is essential.

 Common Experiences in Grief